[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ next ]

 program file to be launched, while the second option indicates -mainly for

-debugging purposes- that the temporary directory tmpdir_XXXX
+debugging purposes- that the temporary directory tmpdir_XXXX is

 not going to be removed once the program execution finishes.
 The